There are so many household uses for Hydrogen Peroxide it would be silly not to keep this cheap but useful item in your cabinet.

 Toilet Bowl Cleaner

 Clean the toilet bowl naturally!
-Pour half a cup of hydrogen peroxide into the toilet bowl, let stand for 20 minutes, then scrub clean.
+Pour half a cup of hydrogen peroxide into the toilet bowl, let stand for 20 minutes, then scrub clean with a toilet brush.

 Clothing Stain Remover